-Some drives contain metal components that are still hot even after the drive has been powered off.
-Failure to observe the high temperature symbol (yellow triangle) on the drive can result in serious burns.
+The drive contains metal components that are still hot even after the drive has been powered off.
+Failure to observe the high-temperature symbol (yellow triangle) on the drive can result in serious burns.

-- Be aware that internal components may be extremely hot even after the drive has been powered off. - Do not touch exterior areas that are marked by the high temperature symbol (yellow triangle).
+- Be aware that internal components, such as busbars, may be extremely hot even after the drive has been powered off. - Do not touch exterior areas that are marked by the high-temperature symbol (yellow triangle).
 These areas are hot while the drive is in use and immediately after being powered off.